A hemorrhagic stroke is brain damage caused by bleeding in the brain. This can happen after a blood vessel bursts or if brain tissue bleeds.

 The doctor may also recommend blood tests and a lumbar puncture.

-It is not always possible to prevent a stroke, but some lifestyle choices may help.
+It is not always possible to prevent a stroke, but some lifestyle changes may help.

 - quitting or avoiding smoking